Child Care Benefits

 Sliding Scale Benefit Estimate

-Use the Sliding Scale Estimate Worksheet for the 2022–2023 Program Year [xlsx] to help you estimate your eligibility for the Sliding Scale benefit.
+Use the Sliding Scale Estimate Worksheet [xlsx] to estimate your eligibility for the benefit.

 Applying for the Sliding Scale Benefit

-- Review and complete the 2022–2023 Cyert Center Sliding Scale Benefit Application [pdf].
+- Review and complete the Sliding Scale Benefit Application [pdf].

 - Return the completed application to the Office of Human Resources.